manuel-serrano/bigloo/doc/int.md

 the size of integers on the hostplaform.
 On 64-bit platforms, they will contain 64 characters, on 32-bit platforms only 32 characters.

+### string->integer ###
+Converts a string into a `long` value.
+Stops at the first character that does not belong to the radix representation of numbers.

+### string->elong ###
+Converts a string into an `elong` value.
+Stops at the first character that does not belong to the radix representation of numbers.

+### string->llong ###
+Converts a string into an `llong` value.
+Stops at the first character that does not belong to the radix representation of numbers.

 Basic Operators
 ---------------